PrecisionCUA: Iterative Visual Refinement for Pixel-Precise Cursor Grounding in Code Editors: Introduction

-This IDE-specific challenge becomes clear in common editing tasks where success depends on exact cursor placement rather than approximate region detection.
 Consider an instruction such as: \emph{rename the function by placing the cursor between the characters ``n'' and ``a'' in \texttt{function}}.
 A prediction that lands even a few pixels to the left or right may target a neighboring token, insert text at the wrong boundary, or trigger an unintended edit despite being semantically close.
-In visually dense code editors, these near-miss errors are frequent and operationally costly, making pixel-precision a first-class requirement rather than a cosmetic detail.

-One practical observation motivates our setup: human users do not ``teleport'' to the final cursor location in a single move.
-Instead, they make small visual corrections, repeatedly adjusting based on immediate feedback from the interface.
-We take this behavior as an analysis lens for model grounding.
-Accordingly, this work is framed around the following study question: \emph{does explicit visual feedback help current frontier models correct grounding errors?} To answer this, we conduct an empirical study with a controlled feedback protocol, designed to isolate how models respond when prior prediction error is made visually explicit.
+Human users do not solve such tasks in a single move; instead, they make small visual corrections, repeatedly adjusting based on immediate feedback from the interface.
+We take this behavior as an analysis lens for model grounding and frame this work around the following study question: \emph{does explicit visual feedback help current frontier models correct grounding errors?}

-Our evaluation is structured as a controlled comparison between two settings: (i) one-shot grounding, where the model predicts coordinates in a single attempt, and (ii) feedback-guided iterative grounding, where a subsequent attempt is made after showing a red-cross marker at the prior prediction.
-To ensure comparability, both settings use the same task distribution, the same screenshots and instructions, and the same coordinate-extraction/parsing pipeline for model outputs.
-This design isolates the effect of feedback from confounding factors such as data mixture, prompt format drift, or metric inconsistencies.
+To answer this question, we conduct a controlled comparison between two settings: (i) one-shot grounding, where the model predicts coordinates in a single attempt, and (ii) feedback-guided iterative grounding, where a subsequent attempt is made after showing a red-cross marker at the prior prediction.
+Both settings use the same task distribution, screenshots, instructions, and coordinate-extraction pipeline, isolating the effect of feedback from confounders such as data mixture or prompt format drift.
+The study dataset contains 5{,}390 annotated samples collected across two modern code editors that share the Electron + Monaco rendering stack (VS Code and Cursor) and across both Dark and Light themes, with coverage spanning line-, word-, and character-level grounding targets.
+Across evaluated models, the findings reveal a consistent but capacity-gated pattern: explicit feedback substantially improves grounding for frontier closed-source models, while smaller open-weight backbones gain little from the same protocol.
+Claude Opus 4.7 more than doubles its accuracy across five turns, whereas Qwen-3.5-9B and GPT-5.4-Pro remains within noise of zero throughout.
+A complementary comparison against specialized GUI grounding baselines and a lightweight in-domain finetune further shows that targeted task-specific supervision can surpass the strongest zero-shot multi-turn configuration.

-The study dataset contains 257 annotated samples collected in a VS Code environment, with coverage across line-level, word-level, and character-level grounding targets (171 character, 48 word, and 38 line instances).
-This composition intentionally stresses fine-grained editing behavior while preserving a small amount of coarser grounding structure, enabling us to analyze both aggregate trends and difficulty-specific failure modes.